How to Find a Therapist in Houston

 Preferences In a Houston Therapist

 Some people know they would prefer a female therapist over a male therapist, and vice versa.
 Some would prefer a therapist who is older with 20+ years of experience, while others may prefer a younger therapist who they feel can relate to what they are navigating (and understand what they are talking about when they mention the latest trends on instagram or TikTok).
-Someone who is struggling with issues related to the LGBTQ community might prefer a therapist who identifies as gay, while someone with a specific culture or race might prefer a therapist with a similar lived experience.
+Someone who identifies as gay might prefer a therapist who also identifies as gay, or someone with a specific culture or race might prefer a therapist with a similar lived experience.
 There is no right or wrong when it comes to choosing a therapist — it’s all about who you would feel the most comfortable opening up with and being your most authentic self.

-Therapy can be an investment, and it’s not uncommon for private practitioners to be “out of network”.
+When thinking about your mental health care, it can be helpful to see therapy as an investment in yourself.
+It’s not uncommon for private practitioners to be “out of network” and not work with insurance directly.
 If you’re wanting to go directly through insurance, you can call your insurance’s phone number (usually listed on the back of your card) and get names of therapists that are in-network with your insurance.
-Unfortunately, this can limit your options when looking for a therapist, so it can be helpful to check your out of network benefits to see you if you’d get reimbursement with an out of network provider.
+Unfortunately, this can limit your options when looking for a therapist, so it can be helpful to check your out of network benefits to see you if you’d get reimbursement while working with an out of network provider.
 This means that you’ll pay the full session fee upfront, and get reimbursed for a portion of therapy after meeting your OON deductible.
 Many insurance companies reimburse up to 60-80% of session costs, so it’s definitely worth checking!
 You can also use an HSA/FSA to pay for therapy sessions.

 Some questions you’ll want to ask your insurance about OON mental health benefits: